Yohansgit/Hospital_Readmission_Risk_Prediction/README.md

 # Diabetic Patient Readmission Risk Prediction
 ## 📋A Scalable E2E Solution using PySpark, Databricks, and Power BI

-In this project, a machine learning solution to predict diabetic patient readmission risk based on healthcare input data was developed.
+In this project, a machine learning solution was developed to predict diabetic patient readmission risk based on healthcare data.
 The implementation leverages **PySpark** for distributed data processing and **Power BI** for interactive visualization and business intelligence.

 ## 🎥 Part 1: The Project "Trifecta"